rkaushik29/java-lucene-search-api/README.md

 The OpenWebSearch API is an application created to access the Open Web Index and send queries to it through a REST API.
 It returns search results from the Parquet files that contain metadata associated with the URLs that are indexed.

-Another component of this package is the Index Converter which converts a CIFF index to an Apache Lucene index, using Anserini tools.
+Another component of this package is the Index Converter [Created by @gijshendriksen] which converts a CIFF index to an Apache Lucene index, using Anserini tools.
 Find out more about the working of the standalone application [here](https://github.com/informagi/lucene-ciff).
 This component allows users to insert a CIFF index in the `resources/` folder and convert it into a Lucene index.

 ### Pre-requisites
 - Install Java (JDK 11+)